California Gun Laws

 - State parks

 - All areas of the state not listed as Off-Limits

 California Handgun Laws To Know

 California gun laws do not say you must inform a law enforcement officer you are carrying a concealed firearm or that you need to carry your permit.
 However, some counties are putting restrictions on permits that state the holder of the permit must inform if stopped by law enforcement that they have a concealed firearm.
 If you have such a restriction then you must inform.
 It’s also best practice to carry your permit and photo ID whenever you have a firearm on your person.

-“No Weapons” signs are not mentioned in California gun laws.
+“No Weapons” signs do not have the force of law in California.
 There are no legal penalties for entering a private property or business that has posted these signs.
 They have no force of law unless they are posted in areas that are mentioned by the law as being off limits.

 GunsToCarry recommends that you do not enter a property displaying a “No Weapons” sign whether the law is for or against signage.
 If asked to leave a property and you refuse to do so then you are breaking the law and put yourself at risk of being charged.

 YES – Without a permitYou can carry a handgun in a vehicle provided you are 18 or older, you reside in California and the firearm is unloaded and stored in a locked container other than the utility or glove compartment.
 When the handgun is being carried to or from the vehicle it must be in a locked container.